infovizin/_/tic-tac-toe.md

 ## What is Tic-tac-toe?

 Tic-tac-toe is a game for two players, where a player who marks (either X or O) a complete row on a 3x3 grid will win the game.
-A player can mark the row either horizontally, vertically or diagnolly.
+A player can mark the row either horizontally, vertically or diagonally.

 ## Possible Outcomes
 * Win: A player who marks a complete row will win the game.